-As passed on 3/23//2026: - Requires a computer science course, which can include computer science ethics, artificial intelligence, and emerging technologies, to be a high school graduation requirement starting in the 2031-2032 school year. - Allows certain computer science courses to substitute for units of credit in other subject areas as per the State Board of Education's criteria. - Mandates local school systems to provide computer science courses progressively starting from the 2022-2023 school year until full implementation in high schools by 2024-2025. - Establishes grant programs for professional development for teachers in computer science education. - Allows school systems to facilitate access for students to participate in patriotic society youth organizations during school hours.
+As enacted: - Requires a computer science course, which can include computer science ethics, artificial intelligence, and emerging technologies, to be a high school graduation requirement starting in the 2031-2032 school year. - Allows certain computer science courses to substitute for units of credit in other subject areas as per the State Board of Education's criteria. - Mandates local school systems to provide computer science courses progressively starting from the 2022-2023 school year until full implementation in high schools by 2024-2025. - Establishes grant programs for professional development for teachers in computer science education. - Allows school systems to facilitate access for students to participate in patriotic society youth organizations during school hours.

 | Date | Chamber | Action |